 server may occasionally have different update cycles when installing bug fix

-e.g. If content was deployed with Python 3.4.0 and RStudio Connect is configured
+releases.
+For example, if content was deployed with Python 3.5.0 and RStudio

 An inconsistent version of Python occasionally causes problems when installing package dependencies.
 For the best results, make sure that RStudio Connect has access to the same versions of Python used to author content.